AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 ## AEM and GraphQL {#aem-graphql}

-GraphQL is used in various locations in AEM:
+GraphQL is used in various locations in AEM; for example:

 * Commerce
   * There are GraphQL integrations between AEM and various third-party commerce solutions, used with the extension hooks provided by the CIF Core Components.